arpixnet/nuxt-arpix-data-table/docs/theming.md

 ## Customizing Theme Variables

-You can customize the theme variables in two ways:
+You can customize the theme variables in several ways:

 ### 1. Global CSS